 The Muslim Calendar is a lunar calendar and as such it is difficult to set dates for the start of Ramadan.
-However, in 2016 Ramadan is expected to start in June 6th in Doha Qatar, with the Eid Al’ Fitr festival expected to be on July 7th 2016.
+This year Ramadan is expected to start on 27th May 2017 in Doha Qatar, with the Eid Al’ Fitr festival expected to be on June 25th 2017.
 The Eid festival lasts for three days and is celebrated at events across the country.

 Please note though that these dates are dependent on the sighing of the new moon and so there cannot be any certainty until nearer the time.
 However, official announcements are made closer to the time.

 What happens on a typical day in Ramadan?

 Muslims wake up at before dawn for suhoor (sometimes known as sohour) which is the pre-dawn meal.
 They pray the morning prayers, and will fast for the whole day.
 Muslims also increase their general Emaan (faith) by reading more Quran, attending lectures and learning more about their religion.
 They will also increase their good deeds and behaviour towards others, which is spiritually rewarded in the month of Ramadan.

 In Qatar the Ramadan 2017 fasts are expected to last approximately 15 hours.
 At sunset the fast is broken with dates and a light Iftar meal.
 Later in the evening they will pray the evening prayers known as Tarawee, this is in addition to the usual daily five prayers.